Advocacy

 Learn about Advocacy & Engagement

 Who can advocate?
 You can!
 Anyone can become an advocate.
 Most mountain bike advocates are riders themselves, but that may not always be the case.
-Parents and family members can be advocates, business owners can be advocates, city officials can be advocates.
-Our trail networks serve so many users and impact so many communities, advocates can come from many different places
+Parents and family members can be advocates, business owners can be advocates, and city officials can be advocates.
+Our trail networks serve so many users and impact so many communities, and advocates can come from many different places

 What is Advocacy anyway?
 Read about tips for Community Engagement and how to work with others.